ODL (On-Demand Liquidity), Demystified: What It Is, What It Isn’t, and Where the Data Actually Points

 🧯 Myth 1 — “ODL pumps XRP.”

-Reality: Quotes are locked for minutes-to-an-hour, and the flow is A→XRP→B with immediate exit on the far side.
-Execution is hedged, pre-agreed, and benchmarked; treasurers won’t tolerate P&L drift.
-When quotes expire, they’re re-quoted—not chased.
+Reality: Quotes are locked for minutes-to-~hour; flow is A→XRP→B with immediate exit on the far side.
+Execution is hedged and benchmarked.

 🧩 Myth 2 — “Ripple can flip a switch.”